Jeremy Coller: Educational initiatives

 In 2008, the Foundation donated to London Business School to create the Coller Institute of Private Equity, which conducted industry research and published the Private Equity Findings digest until 2016, when publishing was taken over by Coller Capital.

 In 2013, as part of a $50 million donation to Tel Aviv University, the Foundation launched the Coller Institute of Venture – a programme promoting global venture ecosystems through policy research, innovation strategy, and support for university–industry commercialisation.
 It issued the annual Coller Venture Review.

 In 2016, the Foundation’s donation led to Tel Aviv University’s business school being renamed as the Coller School of Management.
 This funding supported faculty recruitment, increased research capacity, globalisation of the student body, and established the Coller Startup Competition, which awards $100,000 annually to companies innovating in alternative food systems.

 Global pension reform

 In 2025, Coller established the Coller Pensions Institute, a non-profit think tank focused on pension policy research.
 The Institute examines pension system alignment with UN Sustainable Development Goals, including issues of ageing populations, ESG investing, and pension access in emerging economies.

+In February 2026, the Institute published research examining pension coverage among informal and gig-economy workers globally.
+The report highlighted low participation rates among informal workers and argued that without structural reform, ageing populations and limited retirement savings could pose long-term economic and fiscal challenges.
+It set out a series of policy recommendations aimed at expanding access to retirement savings in emerging and developed economies.

 Honours and awards

 Coller has been included in private equity industry rankings published by Financial News, Business Insider, and Private Equity News.

+Coller has been profiled extensively in specialist private-equity publications.
+Private Equity News has described him as “the Godfather of Secondaries”, reflecting his influence on the development of the secondaries market.
+In 2023, the industry outlet SecondaryLink reported the results of a reader poll naming him the “GOAT of the secondary market”.
+In 2026, Coller was inducted into the Real Deals Private Equity Awards Hall of Fame.

 In 2008, he was named Outstanding Alumnus by the University of Manchester, received an Honorary Fellowship from London Business School in 2011, and an Honorary Doctorate from Tel Aviv University in 2013 for his contributions to private equity and entrepreneurship research.

 Publications

-Coller's book Splendidly Unreasonable Inventors: The Lives, Loves, and Deaths of 30 Pioneers Who Changed the World was published in 2008.
+Coller's book Splendidly Unreasonable Inventors: The Lives, Loves, and Deaths of 30 Pioneers Who Changed the World was published in 2008 by Overlook Press (ISBN 9781590202692).